SAP-samples/teched2023-IN260/exercises/ex2/README.md

 ## 2.3 - Locally Test the Resilience Patterns

-In order to test the resilience patterns locally, we need to direct our requests from SAP SuccessFactors to a locally provided mock server.

-- Change the destination url of `SFSF-BASIC-ADMIN` to `http://localhost:8080`.
 - Run the application locally with `mvn spring-boot:run` or by running/debugging the [`Application`](../../srv/src/main/java/com/sap/cloud/sdk/demo/in260/Application.java) class.
 - Open the application frontend at http://localhost:8080/#resilience.
    Notice the minor URL change.